becdetat/turtle2openscad/readme.md

 ## Turtle language

-Only a very small subset of the Berkeley Logo dialect is included.
-At the moment only basic movement and pen up/down commands are supported.
+Only a very small subset of the Berkeley Logo dialect is included, concentrating on commands and syntax that support drawing.

 - Command separators: newline and `;`
 - Single line comments: `# ...` and `// ...` (to end of line)